SLPeoples/Python-Excercises/PythonForDataScience/ReadMe.txt

 Obtaining insights and data products 15

-Understanding Python’s Role in Data Science 16
+Understanding Pythonâ€™s Role in Data Science 16

 Considering the shifting profile of data scientists 16